Mohammad-Momeni/InstaStore/README.md

   - _…and more functions you can call directly from Python_

 - **Data Storage**
-  - All profiles, their settings, and download history live in a local SQLite file (`instastore.db` by default).
+  - All profiles, their settings, and download history live in a local SQLite file (`storage/data.db` by default).
-  - Media files are saved into structured folders (e.g. `downloads/<username>/posts/`, `…/stories/`, etc.), alongside JSON metadata (captions, timestamps, like counts).
+  - Media files are saved into structured folders (e.g. `storage/<username>/posts/`, `…/stories/`, etc.), alongside JSON metadata (captions, timestamps, like counts).

 ---